 It is safe for pets and kids.
 However, this powder acts as a repellent for termites, and hence they’ll stay in areas you’ve sprayed.

 I recommend that you get a reliable sprayer (with termiticide plus) while taking care not to spray on flowers, houseplants, and fruits as it can be harmful.
 Review the following homemade fruit fly traps.

-Pros: Will protects the wood from rotting and getting molds, its non-toxic to pets and kids, inflammable, and its odorless.
+Pros: Will protects the wood from rotting and getting molds, it is non-toxic to pets and kids, inflammable, and odorless.

 Cons: May damage flowers, fruits, and other plants such as grass.

 Nissus Bora-Care is excellent for both exterior and interior termite control.
 No weather delays, and you won’t have to leave your home during treatments.

 - So, roll, brush or spray on the wood surfaces.
 Bora-Care kills a wide range of insects, including Formosan, dry wood, subterranean termites, beetles, carpenter ants, and decay fungi.

 One gallon jug can treat untreated wood of about 200 to 500 square feet.
 Bora-Care will prevent dry rot and protect your wood against termites and other boring insects.

 The 40% Borate mineral salt (Disodium Octaborate Tetrahydrate) is highly toxic to fungus and insects.
 However, the borate salts are which have very low toxicity even compared to table salt.